 It has wireless connection and 4 servo outputs as well.

-The setup is exactly the same as using a cable, the only difference is you need to bind the “master” radio to the wireless trainer module first.
+The setup is exactly the same as using a cable, the only difference is you need to bind the “student” radio to the wireless trainer module first.
 It’s just like binding the radio to a typical receiver.

 Power on the trainer module by holding down the button, but DO NOT let go until the LED starts to double flash slowly.
 This indicates it’s in binding mode.
 The module will automatically detect which protocol your radio is using (D8, D16 or SFHSS), so don’t worry.

 Now, put your “student” radio in bind mode.